JetTypes/.github/profile/README.md

 # **JetTypes**

 Yes, we are a github.com organization.
 Our goal is to make libraries, utilities, and more within Github.
-The JetTypes organization was made on 2021, although this organization was created January 9, 2026.
+The JetTypes project was made on 2021, although this organization was created January 9, 2026.

 We're trying to build a developer community! 🚀